 Participants who fulfil the eligibility criteria, provide written consent to take part in the study, complete a baseline questionnaire and return at least two, weekly texts providing slips data, irrespective of whether they report a slip, will be eligible for randomisation.

 Participants will be randomly allocated using the York Trials Unit secure web-based randomisation system based on an allocation sequence generated by an independent data systems manager at the York Trials Unit, who is not involved in the recruitment of participants.
-Participants in the study will be randomised in approximately four waves at approximately three monthly intervals to allow us to recruit participants throughout a full year to take into account seasonal variations in slips and falls.
 The randomisation will be stratified by NHS Trust, and block randomisation within Trust will be used with variable block sizes.
+There will be no limit to the size of the block use.
+This will be dependent on the number of participants to be randomised at the time.
 Participants will be allocated 1:1 to either the intervention group, to receive a free pair of slip resistant footwear or the control group who will be asked to wear their own work footwear for the duration of the study, and offered a free pair of slip resistant shoes after completing their follow-up.
+Participants will be randomised at a particular site in batches, according to when sites state they have capacity to order and deliver footwear.
 Participants will be notified of their group allocation by a text message, email and/or letter from the York Trials Unit.
 We anticipate that the intervention group will receive their shoes two weeks post-randomisation.